nickfreese/bitspriter/README.md

 # bitspriter
 JSON Sprite engine for HTML5 Canvas

+## What!?
+Why?

+Heres a list of some of the cool things about using bitspriter.

+- No asset preloading
+- Change sprites on the fly, programatically.
+- Override functionality allows for edits or animations without a seperate template or asset.
+- Everything is javascript

+## Usage

-Build JSON templates to define the colors, and their coordinates.  take a look at this example:
+Build JSON templates to define the colors, and their coordinates.
+Take a look at this example:

 ```
 myTemplate = {